Ultrasonographer Jobs in USA with Visa Sponsorship

 Do ultrasonographers qualify for H-1B visa sponsorship?

-Yes, ultrasonographers can qualify for H-1B sponsorship when the position requires a bachelor's degree in diagnostic medical sonography, radiologic technology, or related field.
+Yes, ultrasonographers can qualify for H-1B visa sponsorship when the position requires a bachelor's degree in diagnostic medical sonography, radiologic technology, or related field.
 The role must be classified as a specialty occupation, which means employers need to specify degree requirements in job postings and demonstrate the position's complexity requires specialized education.

 What degree requirements do employers typically set for visa sponsorship?